b-robotized-forks/cororos2/README.md

 Replace `<robot_model>` in the examples below with the robot you want to use.

-The shared bringup entry point can also be launched directly.
-By default it starts the selected robot in mock mode:
+The shared bringup can also be launched directly.
+By default, it starts the selected robot in mock mode.

 ```bash
 ros2 launch cororos2_bringup cororos2_bringup.launch.xml robot_model:=<robot_model>